Business Owners need Certified Machinery and Equipment Appraisals

 Lenders, CPAs, Attorneys, Courts, and the IRS all require a USPAP compliant, substantiated Certified Equipment Appraisal.
 If the machinery appraisal report you obtain is not USPAP compliant, it is not a “qualified” appraisal prepared by a “qualified” appraiser pursuant to the Council of Foundations, IRS, or others and it will not hold up to scrutiny with the IRS, courts, or lenders.
 Opinions from uncertified individuals, guessing, and using book values are risky, unsubstantiated, and inaccurate.

-A Certified Machinery & Equipment Appraisal gives you an independent substantiated, irrefutable, and USPAP compliant report you can rely upon with confidence.
+A Certified Machinery & Equipment Appraisal gives you an independent, substantiated, USPAP compliant report you can rely upon with confidence.

 In addition, for allocation purposes, the IRS requires buyers and sellers to agree on the value of tangible assets involved with a business transfer.
 They must “allocate” a particular value for tangible assets as well as goodwill.